Kitura/Kitura-StencilTemplateEngine/README.md

 </p>

 # Kitura-StencilTemplateEngine
-A Templating engine for Kitura that uses Stencil-based templates.
+A templating engine for Kitura that uses Stencil-based templates.

 ## Summary